 Simpler outdoor digs are available at Lakedale at Three Lakes on Washington State’s San Juan Island.
 “Canvas cabins” with pillow-top mattresses and cordless lanterns (but no electricity or private baths) start at about $160 a night with breakfast.

 Delta Sky, July 2011

 San Juan Islands: Slow and serene are watchwords here, on the rugged islands off the coast of Washington State.

-At Lakedale Resort, you can go “glamping” in luxurious fully furnished canvas cabins or stay warm in the lakeside log lodge, where a hearty breakfast is served on the deck overlooking glassy green water.
+At Lakedale, you can go “glamping” in luxurious fully furnished canvas cabins or stay warm in the lakeside log lodge, where a hearty breakfast is served on the deck overlooking glassy green water.